idank/holykeebs-docs/guides/keyboard/keyball/index.md

 ## Firmware

 Keyball's firmware is maintained in a dedicated repository by the designer of the keyboard and is written for Pro Micro controllers.
-A port of the firmware for RP2040 controllers is available in this holykeebs [repository](https://github.com/idank/qmk_firmware/tree/holykeebs-master/keyboards/keyball).
+A port of the firmware for RP2040 controllers is available in this holykeebs [repository](https://github.com/holykeebs/qmk_firmware/tree/hk-master/keyboards/keyball).
+It's recommended to use the [precompiled firmware](../../../firmware/index.md#precompiled).

 ::: danger
 Avoid connecting / disconnecting the TRRS cable when the keyboard is powered.
 This can short the GPIO pins of the controllers.